Chutes Park: The rides

-The park featured such rides as a roller coaster, a chutes water slide that dropped riders in boats from a 75 ft tower into a manmade lake, and a miniature railroad.
-The park's merry-go-round was electrically powered, as was the engine that pulled the boats back up from the lake to the tower.
+During its heyday from 1887 to 1914, the park featured such rides as a roller coaster, a chutes water slide that dropped riders in boats from a 75 ft tower into a manmade lake, and a miniature railroad.
+State-of-the-art features included the park's electrically powered merry-go-round, and an electric engine that pulled the boats back up from the lake to the tower.

 In October 1903, the operators added a steel-framed figure-eight roller coaster.